-The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, launched a project in Fall 2018 to estimate homelessness in our rural area.
+The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, are working together to reassess rural housing needs.

 An accurate estimate of the number of individuals and families experiencing homelessness in our communities:

-- Acts as a baseline so we can track progress made in reducing homelessness in the future
+- Acts as a measure to track progress made in reducing homelessness in the future

 - Allows each municipality to provide information to local agencies to improve community services

 - Helps to secure funding to enhance resources available for community members to prevent and reduce homelessness

 Family Education Society

 Grande Prairie Friendship Centre